pawelkruzynski/docs/pages/hosted_private_cloud/nutanix_on_ovhcloud/40-hycu-backup/guide.en-gb.md

 ![Create Policy for General Usage 02 ](images/10-createpolicyforgeneralusage02.png){.thumbnail}

-This strategy makes a backup on OVHcloud S3 storage and also takes **snapshots** inside the Nutanix cluster, allowing for faster recovery.
+This strategy makes a backup on OVHcloud Object Storage and also takes **snapshots** inside the Nutanix cluster, allowing for faster recovery.

 #### Assigning backup policies <a name="backup-strategies-assignment"></a>